matteoramazzotti/slAudio/README.md

 # talkingSlides

-The talkingSlides is the perl script I use for the automatic production of video lessons from a static prestantation (slides) in pdf forat and a bunch of mp3 files, one per slide.
+talkingSlides is the perl script I use for the automatic production of video lessons from a static prestantation (slides) in pdf format and a bunch of mp3 files, one per slide.
+Personally I produce slides in libreoffice imporess (and save it as pdf) and then I talk on slides (one by one) using the Ubuntu default Sound Recorder.
+The program will in turn allow slides to talk.
 ```
-USAGE: perl compile.pl lesson01
+USAGE: talkMyslides.pl lesson01
 ```
 The initial folder structure is
 ```